git-bafshar/benpod/README.md

-# The Data & AI Daily — Personal Podcast Automation
+# Personal Podcast Automation

-Automated daily audio briefing covering AI releases and news, SF Sports, Real Estate, and Global Affairs, synthesized with Gemini 2.5 Pro and delivered as a podcast RSS feed via GitHub Pages.
+Automated daily audio briefing on your configured topics, synthesized with Gemini 2.5 Pro and delivered as a podcast RSS feed via GitHub Pages.

-Wake up to a personalized 8-15 minute episode in your podcast app every weekday morning.
+Wake up to a personalized 8–15 minute episode in your podcast app every weekday morning.

 ## How It Works